Winter 2019/Spring 2020

 We will discuss how the class will work, especially with respect to collaborating with various partners.
 We will also review the GRP handbook of best practices, ethics and etiquette.

 We will discuss ideas for this year’s project.

-Assignment: Students will begin working on research, as well as contact list.
-Submit story idea pitch (individual) to central portal for classmates to read before class, and be prepared to present story ideas during next class.
+Assignment for next week: Students will begin working on research, as well as contact list.
+Submit story idea pitch (individual) to central portal for classmates to read before class, and be prepared to present one-minute story idea pitch during next class.

 |PART 1: Global Journalism Practices

 Explore different global reporting norms and practices around the world, and discuss best practices.
 Issues addressed will include: key primary and secondary sources of information abroad, the use of translators and fixers, and vetting sources abroad.